logo

 Day 3.- PUCAQOCHA – HUCHUYPHINAYA

 Early morning after breakfast, we will begin our ascent approximately 2-3 hours to pass Apuchata (4,900mts).
-From here, we descend for an hour and a half to the lunch, Ausangateqocha where a delicious lunch awaits us.
+From here, we descend for an hour and a half to the lunch, Ausangateqocha, where a delicious lunch awaits us.
 During the break, we enjoyed the scenery.
-After lunch, we have our second ascent for two hours on the third step Palomani (5,100mts).
-Then we descend to the small community of Huchuyphinaya spend the night.
+After lunch, we have our second ascent for two hours on the third step of Palomani (5,100mts).
+Then we descend to the small community of Huchuyphinaya, spend the night.

 • Accommodation: camping.